Northeast & Islands: Connecticut, Maine, Massachusetts, New Hampshire,

 - Educational Consulting Associates, Inc.

-- New York University's Research Alliance for NYC Schools
+- New York University's Research Alliance for New York City Schools

 - Quill Research Associates